yangjustinc/yangjustinc/README.md

 ### Hi there 👋

 I'm Justin (he/him).
 I'm a psychiatric epidemiologist by training and I work mainly in R, Python, and SQL.
 I've used Stata in the past and I'm interested in learning Julia.
 I mainly conduct quantitative analyses using routinely collected or administrative data.
+I've studied at the University of Cambridge, Johns Hopkins University, and the University of British Columbia.
+I now work at University College London and Camden & Islington NHS Foundation Trust.

 I'm originally from Vancouver but have lived in the United States and United Kingdom.
 When I'm not working, I enjoy travelling, reading, art house cinema, and tabletop gaming.